 - change planning provisions relating to Victorian Government land

 - reserve land proposed to be owned by the Victorian Government in the future, or

 - facilitate the delivery of priority projects on Victorian Government land.

 This includes ensuring that appropriate planning provisions are in place on government land, correcting anomalies and updating planning provisions to accurately reflect planning use and development

-When a request is received, the GLPS completes an assessment on the site to determine the most appropriate planning stream.
+When a request is received, the site is assessed to determine the most appropriate planning stream.
 The three streams are explained below.

 Sites considered under stream A require a planning scheme amendment approved under S20(4) of the Planning and Environment Act 1987.